Home/ Blog / Maximize Retention Rate with AI-Based Customer Churn Prediction

 5. Poor Customer Support or Success Interactions

 Slow responses, unresolved issues, or impersonal service lead to dissatisfaction.
-Over time, repeated negative experiences in customer churn analysis push customers to seek better service elsewhere.
+Over time, repeated negative experiences push customers to seek better service elsewhere.

 6. Problems with the Renewal Process